jmswrnr/spotilocal/README.md

 ## Settings

 - **Empty content files when paused** - Update cover art to transparent image, and empty text file contents when you pause Spotify.
+- **Small / Medium / Large Cover Art Image** - Specify which resolutions of the cover art image you want to save.
 - **Save JSON file** - Save player state to JSON file.

 > [!NOTE]